Your survival guide to mortifying moments.

 Policy choices about the COVID-19 pandemic are often described as requiring a balance between health and the economy, but what is balancing?

 The coronavirus pandemic has brought many new concepts such as "flattening the curve" and "quarantine haircut."
 What is the nature of these concepts and how were they formed?

 Paul Thagard, Ph.D., is a Canadian philosopher and cognitive scientist.
-His 3-book Treatise on Mind and Society was published by Oxford University Press in February, 2019.
+His latest book, published by Columbia University Press, is Balance: How it Works and What it Means.